agdturner/ccg-generic/README.md

 - There are third party dependencies for testing.

 ## Contributions
-- Please raise issues in the usual way.
+- Please report issues in the usual way.
-- Please liaise with the developer about contributing to development.
+- Please liaise with the developer with regards feature requests and about contributing to development.

 ## LICENCE
 - APACHE LICENSE, VERSION 2.0: https://www.apache.org/licenses/LICENSE-2.0